Batwoman Team Teases Infinite Earths Crossover

 While cameos in the Arrowverse are nothing new–Brandon Routh’s Superman returns, for example–no major Batverse actors have shown up yet.
 As Dries and Schecter revealed, that will change this fall.
 Burt Ward, known for playing Robin on the 60s Batman series, will appear on Batwoman.
 Few details beyond that are available, though, including when he’ll show or who he’ll play.

 It was made clear, though, that the Infinite Earths crossover wouldn’t begin immediately–at least, not for Batwoman.
 The first few episodes of her series will establish her backstory, and will take place before last year’s “Elseworlds” crossover.
 That was the Arrowverse crossover, of course, that introduced Kate Kane, the Batwoman.

 Other Bat Details

 As expected, there are currently no plans to include Batman in the series.
-(As explained in this post, DC has a tight grip on him.)
+(As explained in this post about the Batwoman trailer backlash, DC has a tight grip on him.)
 Renee Montoya, the second Question, is also embargoed because she’ll be in the Birds of Prey film.
 Still, we can expect some familiar faces.
 The Batman villain Hush has an upcoming arc/origin story, for instance, and the producers hinted at another villain we’ll meet in episode 3.
 There’s not going to be crossovers in villains, though.
 As Dries said, “We are not going to repeat villains from the Arrowverse; we’re using a whole new chapter of villains and heroes.”

 Alice, played by Rachel Karsten, is the villain introduced in the pilot episode and will be the focus of the first season.
 Other baddies from Batman’s comic book universe will be seen as well, though.
 Dries added, “We’re doing a deep dive into the DC universe.”